Basis-Theory/basistheory-ios/CONTRIBUTING.md

 2. Pick an iOS simulator to run
 3. Copy the contents `Env.plist.example` to a `Env.plist` file in the same directory and replace all necessary secrets.
 All API keys should be keys for dev.
 The `privateBtApiKey` should have read permissions with a reveal transform, and the `btApiKey` should be a public key with create permissions
 4. Run the app! 🎉

+## Running tests

+Unit tests are under `IntegrationTester/IntegrationTesterTests` and acceptance tests are under `IntegrationTester/IntegrationTesterUITests`.